 Does Your Brand Communications Strategy Include Packaging?

-Your packaging might be the most important form of marketing you have because it is the only form of marketing that 100% of your customers
+Your packaging might be the most important form of marketing you have because it is the only form of marketing that 100% of your customers will see.

 Your packaging is how your brand is represented on shelves or to customers when they receive your product in the mail.
 Any representation of your company is marketing, but your packaging is valuable real estate that should be a part of your brand communications strategy.